github/docs/content/osmand/widgets/info-widgets.md

-Show – allows user to see Altitude widget on the map Hide – allows user to hide Altitude widget from the map Collapse – allows user to see Altitude widget on the map and hide it when it is not used OsmAnd takes Current time data from a device.
+Show – allows user to see Altitude widget on the map Hide – allows user to hide Altitude widget from the map Collapse – allows user to see Altitude widget on the map and hide it when it is not used OsmAnd takes Current time data from a device.<br>

 User could find Current time widget in Configure screen menu